-1. 2.
-How to connect SAS cables to expansion units.
-Ethernet connections available with the control 25 enclosure 30 3.
+1. How to connect SAS cables to expansion units.
+25 2.
+Ethernet connections available with the control enclosure 30 3.
 Ethernet connections available with the file modules 31 4.
-How to connect Fibre Channel cables from file modules to the controller 32 5.
-LED status when expansion enclosures are powered on 36 6.
-LED status when control enclosure is powered on 37 7.
+How to connect Fibre Channel cables from file modules to the controller.
+Refer to the graphic below 33 5.
+LED status front of control enclosure.
+Refers to item [1] in the figures above 36 6.
+LED status rear of control enclosure 37 7.
+LED status when control enclosure is powered on 38 8.
 This table (optional) is useful for identifying the IP addresses and information necessary to set up the initialization tool.
 The table entries serve as a guide only.
-Fill in the Value column 41 with your system information 41
+Fill in the Value column with your system information 41

-8. Create two files and enter one line each, adjusted to the values fitting to your environment
+9. Create two files and enter one line each, adjusted to the values fitting to your

+environment

-9. This table (optional) is useful for completing
+10. This table (optional) is useful for completing

 the Easy Setup wizard.
 The table entries serve

 as a guide only.
 Enter the Value column with

 your system information

-10. Remote support information
+11. Remote support information

-11. CIDR subnet mask information
+12. CIDR subnet mask information

-12. Authentication method information 49
+13. Authentication method information 50

-13. Active Directory Configuration Information 50
+14. Active Directory Configuration Information 50

-14. LDAP CONFIGURATION INFORMATION 51
+15. LDAP CONFIGURATION INFORMATION 52

-15. NIS configuration information
+16. NIS configuration information